PreranaMalagi27/SnakeGame/README.md

 the speed of the snake increases as it snake goes on eating the fruit.

-Whenever the snake touched the boundary line of any 4 direction or if the snake intersects (face of the snake touches it's own tail) there is a popUp notification saying Game is Over! and the page will be refreshed by itself.
+Whenever the snake touched the boundary line of any 4 direction or if the snake intersects (face of the snake touches it's own tail) there is a popUp notification saying Game is Over! and the page will be refreshed by itself (within 2 seconds).

 There is also a score board where the score of the player increases by 10 points after the snake consumes 1 fruit.